skpb1/PlacementApplicationTracker/README.md

                         -> execute 'chmod +x bash_script.sh or bash_script.bat'
                         -> execute './bash_script.sh or .bat'
 - A report folder must be created.
 Now open index.html to View the coverage.
+- Please ignore the mock folder and test folder in the coverage